How the ride-hailing industry is fueling a new breed of startup

 Second screen

-Octopus was founded in 2018 by Thomas and COO Bradford Slayer, formerly of VC-backed Spotluck, which used gamification to help people find local diners to eat at.
+Octopus was founded in 2018 by Thomas and COO Bradford Sayler, formerly of VC-backed Spotluck, which used gamification to help people find local diners to eat at.
 While at Spotluck, they created an early version of Octopus, which they used as an additional marketing channel to acquire app downloads.
 After Octopus took off, they decided to shutter Spotluck and refocus their efforts.

 “Once Octopus caught on within the driver and advertiser community, we decided to dedicate all of our team’s time to it,” Thomas said.
 “Although Spotluck was a fun app for consumers and restaurants, Octopus had a superior business model and unit-level economics.
 As a team, we realized it’s best to pivot and do one thing [really well], and fortunately our board agreed to the shift in business.”